stevecaldwell77/PawsX-DynamoDB-DocumentClient/README.md

         },
     );

-Returns one or more items and item attributes by accessing every item in a table or a secondary index by delegating to Paws::DynamoDB::Scan().
+Returns one or more items and item attributes by accessing every item in a table or a secondary index by delegating to [Paws::DynamoDB::Scan](https://metacpan.org/pod/Paws::DynamoDB::Scan).

 ## update